YorffoeG/diyscip/README.md

 ### How to build it ?
 You need first the hardware !
 Components are easy to find but still, it need some skills to build it.

 The main part is a NodeMcu V3, based on the esp8266.
 I used [this one](https://www.amazon.fr/dp/B06Y1ZPNMS) for prototyping.
 Using a NodeMcu development board rather than a simple ESP8266 chip is for convinient: it's include a 5V (from SPA) to 3.3v converter and mainly it offers a USB connection for upload and debug software.
-Electronic schematic is here with components list.
+Electronic schematic is [here](https://github.com/YorffoeG/diyscip/blob/master/docs/schematic.jpg).

 As an IDE, i use [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/): Free and in my opinion, it offers a better usability for source management.